"

 Customer Sentiment Rating

 Sixty-six percent of consumers who often interact with support said a bad interaction with a business can ruin their day.
 Sixty percent of consumers have purchased something from one brand over another based on the service they expect to receive.
 On the frontlines of support, agents know all too well how their company’s customer experience affects consumers.
-Thirty-seven percent of agents say when a customer cannot complete tasks on their own, they often become noticeably angry, frustrated, or stressed.
-Fifty-three percent of agents say that how their organization approaches service leads directly to negative customer behavior, and because leaders aren’t formally tracking sentiment, their organizations fail to remedy these persistent issues—what’s out of sight ends up being out of mind.[20]
+Thirty-seven percent of agents say that when a customer cannot complete tasks on their own, they often become noticeably angry, frustrated, or stressed.
+Fifty-three percent of agents say that how their organization approaches service leads directly to negative customer behavior, and because leaders aren’t formally tracking sentiment, their organizations fail to remedy these persistent issues—what’s out of sight ends up being out of mind.[26]

 Trend 5: CX teams are breaking down silos